Chicago Tribune: 20th century

-The newspaper sponsored a pioneering attempt at Arctic aviation in 1929, an attempted round-trip to Europe across Greenland and Iceland in a Sikorsky amphibious aircraft.
-But, the aircraft was destroyed by ice on July 15, 1929, near Ungava Bay at the tip of Labrador, Canada.
+The newspaper sponsored a pioneering attempt at Arctic aviation in 1929, a proposed round-trip to Europe across Greenland and Iceland in a Sikorsky amphibious aircraft.
+However, the aircraft was destroyed by ice on July 15, 1929, near Ungava Bay at the tip of Labrador, Canada.
 The crew were rescued by the Canadian science ship CSS Acadia.

-The Tribunes reputation for innovation extended to radio; it bought an early station, WDAP, in 1924 and renamed it WGN, the station call letters standing for the paper's self-description as the "World's Greatest Newspaper".
+The Tribunes reputation for innovation extended to radio.
+It bought an early station, WDAP, in 1924 and renamed it WGN, the station call letters standing for the paper's self-description as the "World's Greatest Newspaper".
 WGN Television was launched on April 5, 1948.
 These broadcast stations remained Tribune properties for nine decades and were among the oldest newspaper/broadcasting cross-ownerships in the country.
 (The Tribunes East Coast sibling, the New York Daily News, later established WPIX television and FM radio.)

 The Tribunes legendary sports editor Arch Ward created the Major League Baseball All-Star Game in 1933 as part of the city's Century of Progress exposition.

 One of the great scoops in Tribune history came when it obtained the text of the Treaty of Versailles in June 1919.
-Another was its revelation of United States war plans on the eve of the Pearl Harbor attack.
-The Tribunes June 7, 1942, front page article implying that the United States had broken Japan's naval code could have resulted in the Japanese learning a closely guarded military secret.
-The story implying that Americans broke the enemy naval codes was not cleared by censors, and had U.S. President Franklin D. Roosevelt so enraged that he considered shutting down the Tribune.
+Another was its revelation of U.S. war plans on the eve of the Pearl Harbor attack.
+The Tribunes June 7, 1942, front-page article implying that the U.S. had broken Japan's naval code could have resulted in the Japanese learning a closely guarded military secret.
+The story was not cleared by censors and had U.S. President Franklin D. Roosevelt so enraged that he considered shutting down the Tribune.

-From 1940 to 1943, the paper supplemented its comic strip offerings with The Chicago Tribune Comic Book, responding to the new success of comic books.
+From 1940–1943, the paper supplemented its comic strip offerings with The Chicago Tribune Comic Book, responding to the new success of comic books.
 At the same time, it launched the more successful and longer-lasting The Spirit Section, which was also an attempt by newspapers to compete with the new medium.

 Under McCormick's stewardship, the Tribune was a champion of modified spelling for simplicity.
 Beginning in 1934, the paper compiled lists of dozens of common words whose spelling could be made "saner", removing double L's and shortening "-ogue" endings to "-og", among other changes.
 In 1939, some of these alternative spellings were abandoned due to unpopularity, such as "crum" for "crumb" and "sherif" for "sheriff", while introducing more prominent changes, such as the words "altho", "tho", "thoro", and "thru", which would become distinctive features of the Tribune for decades.
 Most of these simplified spellings were kept until a stylebook update in 1975 adopted Webster's Third as the paper's authority on spelling, with an editorial concluding that "we do not want to make any more trouble between Johnny and his teacher."
 However, a few others, including "cigaret" and "dialog", were kept as late as 1981.